8r14z/coding-interview-prep/README.md

 Graph with negative weight example: social network, like is positive, dislike is negative

 ### 16. Dijstra
+Shortest path from one node to all the others on weighted graph.

 Implementation is similar to BFS using priority queue(BTS, heap).
 Have a separete hash to save cost to access with constant time, have another hash to save the parent to back track the path, also we need an hash to check whether a node is processed or not? if one is procecssed already we never do that again.
 A node while processing update cost for it's neightbors and then mark it as processed :) and jump to process the next lowest cost node (in prority queue)

 ### 17. Bellmean-Ford